orhun/tachyonfx/README.md

 [![Crate Badge]][Crate] [![API Badge]][API] [![Deps.rs
 Badge]][Deps.rs]

 tachyonfx is a [ratatui][ratatui] library for creating shader-like effects in terminal UIs.
-This library provides a collection of effects that can be used to enhance the visual appeal of terminal applications, offering capabilities such as color transformations, animations, and complex effect combinations.
+It provides a collection of stateful effects that can enhance the visual appeal of terminal applications through color transformations, animations, and complex effect combinations.

 ![demo](images/demo-0.6.0.gif)